zhangxiang-planet/orbital_coverage/README.md

 ./orbital_coverage_interactive.py -t ups_and_b -f UPS_AND -m MANUAL -p 4.617033 -pe 0.000023 -j 2450005.368
 ```

-### Carol's Plan for Imaging Observations of Exoplanet HD 189733 b
+### Carol's Plan for Imaging Observations of HD 189733 b

 Carol is keen on scheduling her imaging observations of exoplanet HD 189733 b during uncharted orbital phases.
 She aims to shed light on areas previously unobserved.
 Additionally, being considerate of her peers, she wants to ensure she doesn't overlap with slots booked by other researchers.